ABC Blog

 How To Deodorize A Dryer To Eliminate Smells

-Looking for tips about how to deodorize your dryer?
-Keeping your dryer smelling fresh is relatively easy, as long as you stay on top of regular care and maintenance and treat problems as they develop.
+Want tips on how to deodorize your dryer?
+It’s relatively easy to keep your dryer fresh, as long as you stay on top of regular care and maintenance and treat problems as they develop.
 Here are some simple steps every homeowner can follow to eliminate smells and keep their dryers in good working condition:

 • Always clean the lint screen with every use of the dryer.